Stargor14/Stone-Drone/README.md

 I'll keep this file updated as things progress

 Update1: Some battery parts came in, so I soldered together a sketchy ass battery from old laptop 18650s.
 Turns out soldering nickel strips onto a flat surface isnt very fun.
-My left index finger now has 50% less touch after i burnered 6 consecutive times.
+My left index finger now has 50% less touch after i burnered it 6 consecutive times.
 I have to get a spot welder next time I do this.
+Also, the fire extinguisher is now in my room.